 In 1947, New Zealand gained full statutory independence, retaining the monarch as head of state.

-In 1950, the Legislative Council, an upper house of the New Zealand Parliament, was abolished.
+In 1950, the upper house of the New Zealand Parliament, the Legislative Council, was abolished.

 In 1951, New Zealand joined Australia and the United States in the ANZUS security treaty.

-A state-owned television service began in 1960 in New Zealand.
+A state-owned television service began in New Zealand in 1960, expanding media options for the public.

-In the 1961 census, the population of New Zealand was 92% European and 7% Māori, with Asian and Pacific minorities sharing the remaining 1%.
+In 1961, the census reported that the population of New Zealand was 92% European and 7% Māori, with Asian and Pacific minorities sharing the remaining 1%.

-In 1965, the New Zealand Music Awards were first held by Reckitt & Colman as the Loxene Golden Disc awards.
+The New Zealand Music Awards were first held in 1965 by Reckitt & Colman as the Loxene Golden Disc awards.

-In 1973, New Zealand's export market was reduced when the United Kingdom joined the European Economic Community.
+In 1973, New Zealand's export market was reduced when the United Kingdom joined the European Economic Community, contributing to a severe economic depression.

 In 1975, a Waitangi Tribunal was set up to investigate alleged breaches of the Treaty of Waitangi.

-In 1978, the New Zealand Film Commission started assisting local film-makers.
+In 1978 the New Zealand Film Commission started assisting local film-makers, which led to many films attaining a world audience, some receiving international acknowledgement.

-The 1979 energy crisis, among other compounding factors, led to a severe economic depression in New Zealand.
+The 1979 energy crisis contributed to a severe economic depression in New Zealand.

-After the 1982 UNCLOS, the islands contributed significantly to New Zealand's exclusive economic zone.
+After the 1982 UNCLOS, the Kermadec Islands contributed significantly to New Zealand's exclusive economic zone.

 By 1982, New Zealand had the lowest per-capita income of all the developed nations surveyed by the World Bank.